neomerx/json-api/README.md

 The second ```EncoderOptions``` parameter ```http://example.com/api/v1``` is a URL prefix that will be applied to all encoded links unless they have ```$treatAsHref``` flag set to ```true```.

+A sample program with encoding of multiple, nested, filtered objects and more is [here](sample).

 **For more advanced usage please check out the [Wiki](https://github.com/neomerx/json-api/wiki)**.

+## Versions

+Current version is 2.x (PHP 7.1+) for older PHP versions (PHP 5.5 - 7.0, HHVM) please use version 1.x.

 ## Questions?